Accountability covers reports on district and individual school performance and testing. This section of the website contains information about:

 For your convenience, the California Department of Education California Assessment System and the Testing & Accountability pages are now available to provide a quick overviews of all assessments to be administered in California.

 Student Score Reports for state testing will no longer be mailed; reports will now be accessed electronically through the parent portal on our student information system.
 Use your ParentVUE account, the same one you used to register online, to access at https://vue.newarkunified.org.
 When you login you will see a new section called State Tests where you can see your child’s results.
+The mobile app does not have the State Tests section; parents will need to access ParentVUE at the online site for State Tests.

 Assessment is aligned to the Common Core State Standards and assists teachers in determining instructional priorities and modifying the curriculum accordingly.
 Entry Level Assessments measure a student’s prior knowledge so that a teacher can plan instruction to meet the needs of every student.
 Progress Monitoring Assessments measure student progress daily or weekly to determine if the instruction is supporting learning.
 And Summative Assessments, at the end of a unit or course, provide specific and detailed information about which Standards have, or have not, been achieved.
 Assessment data is collected and analyzed by the schools and the district to evaluate the overall effectiveness of the instructional program.